kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/environments/cloud-env.md

 ### Description
 This example shows how to deploy monitoring tools (prometheus, grafana and node exporter) for KubeStellar components (core and edge regions) - see architecture image above.
 Prometheus server is deployed in the core region running the KCP server alongside the components for KubeStellar.
 A Prometheus agent is deployed in the edge regions running the workload execution clusters.

-1. Create your hosts file with the list of target hosts (KCP server & workload execution cluster)
+1. Create your hosts file with the list of target hosts (server & workload execution cluster)

 ```
-[kcp-server]
+[server]
 192.168.56.2

 [workload-execution-clusters]